 “And then, also, it’s really important to ask for help,” Jordan said.
 I think kids feel like they have to navigate this process alone, which is definitely not the case.”
 Jordan recommends that students take advantage of all resources, from one-on-one support through CollegeAdvisor to free resources found on the internet.

 Additionally, Jordan recommends reaching out to current students who have successfully completed the admissions process.
-For instance, he was able to get insights from five different students who had unique paths to acceptance at Wharton, his dream program.
+For instance, he was able to get insights from five different students who had unique paths to acceptance at Wharton.
 This helped him strategize and ensure his application was as strong as possible.

 Advice for future college applicants